Patbox/polymania/readme.md

 - Many new decorative and building blocks blocks for builders from furniture to new bricks and stones!
 Provided by [PolyDecorations](https://modrinth.com/mod/polydecorations), [(modified) Blockus](https://modrinth.com/mod/blockus) and others.
 - New biomes and structures, thanks to mods and datapacks such as [Cliff under a Tree](https://modrinth.com/datapack/clifftree), [(modified) Traverse](https://modrinth.com/mod/traverse), [(modified) Cinderscape](https://modrinth.com/mod/cinderscape) and more.
 - New mobs, friendly and aggresive, by [Tom's Mobs](https://modrinth.com/mod/toms-mobs) and [Illager Expansion Recrafted](https://modrinth.com/mod/illager-expansion-polymer)
+- Programmable computers from [ComputerCraft](https://modrinth.com/mod/cc-tweaked), modified to work server side.
+- New plants and food types, provided by [Farmer's Delight](https://modrinth.com/mod/farmers-delight-refabricated) and others.

 - And more!

 ![](https://cdn.modrinth.com/data/gDvfyRyQ/images/ab761c937dbc68f334549d61b9cae809266b90b8.png)